Rageking8/defender-docs/defender-endpoint/microsoft-defender-endpoint-mac.md

 ### System requirements

-These four most recent major releases of macOS are supported.
+These three most recent major releases of macOS are supported.
 - 15.0.1 (Sequoia)
 - 14 (Sonoma)
 - 13 (Ventura)
-- 12 (Monterey)

 - Supported processors: x64 and ARM64